MAYGASHIL/Project2/README.md

 # Project2
-This is starting my git repository
+This is starting my git repository.
 I am Mayank Saini and I am author this repo...